Gun laws in California: Open carry

 in, or attached in any manner to, the firearm...including, but not limited to, in the firing chamber, magazine, or clip thereof attached to the firearm..
 Therefore, carrying a loaded magazine separate from the handgun is NOT Prohibited under the CA Penal Code.
 As long as the loaded magazine is not inserted into the gun, one is carrying/transporting an unloaded weapon.

 e.g. Ammunition and handgun are in the same box but the handgun does not have a loaded magazine inserted, nor a round in the chamber.

 In the case of People v.
 Clark (1996) a shotgun shell attached to the shotgun (e.g. "side-saddle"), although not chambered or placed in a position where it was able to be fired, was declared to be legal under California law and the charge of having a loaded firearm against Clark was dismissed.

 Prior to January 1, 2012, it was legal to openly carry an unloaded handgun in public.
 In October 2011, Governor Jerry Brown signed a bill that modifies the law on openly carrying an unloaded firearm to match the restrictions for openly carrying a loaded weapon.
 Legislation was later signed by Governor Brown to expand these restrictions to long guns and shotguns, except while hunting.

+Two cases are currently challenging portions if not all of the open carry ban.
+One of them is asking the Supreme Court of the United States for review.

+On December 29, 2023, Judge Kimberly J. Mueller upheld the ban on openly carrying handguns as constitutional.